List of Family Matters characters: Steve Urkel

 Among Steve's most antagonistic tendencies are his refusal to accept responsibility, his manipulation of others, his delusions, and his persistence.
 He is extremely adept at pulling the strings of sympathetic people, particularly the Winslows, to feel sorry for him and forgive him, or more precisely, apologize for hurting his feelings and take blame for him.
-This allows him to end numerous episodes dismissing his mistakes and all criticism, and preserving his delusion of innocence.
-And while oftentimes fully aware of how much grief he causes the Winslows, and how much he damages their home, his immediate response is always to keep doing whatever he is doing, until they give up ordering him to stop.
+And while he is usually aware of how much grief he causes the Winslows, and how much he damages their home, his immediate response is always to keep doing whatever he is doing, until they give up ordering him to stop.
 This effectively makes Steve Urkel the most remorseless main character in the series.
-He has even admitted at least thrice that he's fully aware of how much he burdens them, but doesn't want to change anything because he's comfortable with the way things are.
+He has even admitted at least thrice that he's fully aware of how much he burdens them, but does not want to change anything because he's comfortable with the way things are.

-While Steve is known for having a strong sense of integrity and general responsibility (succeeding at school, refusal to cheat, obeying the law), his social lifestyle remained largely uncompromising, incapable of accepting No for an answer, and undisciplined, completely unfamiliar with consequences for his actions.
-A likely reason for rarely being punished is that his parents and larger family were unsupportive and cold towards him, often leaving him to fend for himself and seek his family needs elsewhere; his attachment to the Winslow family makes sense in this context.
-By the end of the series, Steve has made it plain that he considers Carl Winslow to be his "real father" and that he doesn't care if his actual family is a factor in his life anymore.
+While Steve is mostly known for having a strong sense of integrity and general responsibility (succeeding at school, refusal to cheat, obeying the law), his social lifestyle remained largely uncompromising, incapable of accepting "No" for an answer, and undisciplined, completely unfamiliar with consequences for his actions.
+A likely reason for rarely being punished is that his parents and larger family were unsupportive and cold towards him, often leaving him to fend for himself and seek his family needs elsewhere.
+His attachment to the Winslow family makes sense in this context.
+By the end of the series, Steve has made it plain that he considers Carl Winslow to be his "real father" and that he does not care if his actual family is part of his life anymore.

+Despite how blessed he is for being tolerated by the Winslows, he quickly became extremely spoiled around them.
+He enters their home and eats their food without any permission, frequently disobeys their orders, stalks their daughter, and admits to using electronic devices to spy on the whole family.
+This behavior is usually played for laughs by portraying Steve as the "wacky neighbor" whom the Winslow family basically comes to accept because they have no choice.

 However, Urkel finds himself more considerate of other people after enduring being stalked by Myra and finding out what it's like being unwillingly pursued, although he would still continue clinging to Laura, both to be with her as well as to escape from Myra.
 It is only after he lets go of Laura and accepts Myra, after much reluctance, that he no longer clings so much to others and his relationships finally become more stable.
+In the show's final season, Steve makes adjustments in his behavior and appearance that do not change who he is but are part of his acknowledgment that instead of just being himself, he "could be better."
+Perhaps not accidentally, Laura begins to genuinely have romantic feelings for him and they end up becoming a couple and getting engaged right before the series ends.